dheerajreddy0003-hash/student-management-system/README.txt

 Student Management System

-A simple full-stack CRUD application built for managing student records.
+A full-stack CRUD application built for managing student records.
 This project includes a Node.js + Express backend and a HTML/CSS/JavaScript frontend.

 📁 Project Structure